Spray

 Single Droplet Tests

-then do python Validate.py
+then run python Validate.py

 .